phenyque/pyvbap/README.md

 Vector base amplitude panning (VBAP) implemented in python.
 Implementation follows the one described in [1].

+Dependencies can be installled from the pipfile using `pipenv` via `pipenv install`.

 The algorithm is implemented in a class `VbapPanner` that can be directly imported from the package.
 At object creation, pass the loudspeaker positions of your setup as azimuth and elevation angle lists and calculate panning gains like so: